Rehabilitation Service

 Enhancing your Pet’s Mobility and Wellness

-If your pet has a medical condition that makes it difficult to carry out everyday activities such as walking, running, or climbing stairs, can sports medicine and rehabilitation really improve their quality of life?
+If your pet has a medical condition that makes it difficult to carry out everyday activities such as walking, running, or climbing stairs, can rehabilitation really improve their quality of life?
 The answer is a definite yes!

-Treatments available for our patients include various regenerative medicine options including mesenchymal stem cells and platelet-rich plasma, joint injections, shockwave, acupuncture, underwater treadmill, swimming, and laser.
+Treatments available for our patients include shockwave, acupuncture, underwater treadmill, swimming, laser and more.
 We have the only facility in the area with a custom-designed, full-size therapy pool with a ramp for safe, easy access, along with various equipment for land-based exercises.

 Conditions we Treat: